Difference Between HMO and PPO: Everything You Need to Know

 Difference in Cost of HMO and PPO

-For example, on average, you may pay $280/month for an HMO plan compared to $300/month for the PPO plan.
-You’ll also want to keep in mind that lower co-pays associated with the HMO plan, and also the deductible that you’ll be required to pay with the PPO plan.
+On average, you may pay $280/month for an HMO plan compared to $300/month for the PPO plan.
+You’ll also want to keep in mind that an HMO plan typically has lower premiums; also, remember the deductible that you’ll be required to pay with the PPO plan.
 However, some HMOs also include deductibles.
-When determining which type of coverage is best for you, you’ll want to consider whether or not flexibility is important to you, while also weighing the cost-benefit analysis to determine which type of coverage will benefit you the most.
+When determining which type of coverage is best for you, you’ll want to consider whether or not flexibility is important to you while also weighing the cost-benefit analysis to determine which type of coverage will benefit you the most.

 How to Enroll

-Every fall season, you can enroll in either plan through the health insurance marketplace of through Medicare.
+Every fall season, you can enroll in either plan through the health insurance marketplace or through Medicare.
 You’ll want to keep the following important dates and deadlines in mind:

 - November 1: Open enrollment begins.
 You’ll learn of new plans, new prices, and any other changes in coverage for each type of plan.

-- December 15: This is generally the last day for enrollment as the new plan takes effect on January 1.
+- December 15: This is generally the last day for enrollment if you want your plan to take effect on January 1.

 For Medicare participants, the following dates and deadlines are: